Storage in the Fall: Your Guide

 Before we can settle down on the couch to watch the 397th airing of “It’s the Great Pumpkin Spice Latte, Charlie Brown,” remember that fall is here and winter is right around the corner.
 What does that mean besides endless bags of leaves and trips to the shopping mall?
 It means it’s time to head over to your storage unit and start stowing your summer gear and bringing your fall and winter gear back home.

-And just remember, if you’re going all-in with a 12-ft tall giant skeleton this October, we can help you store it when November rolls around.
+And just remember, if you’re going all-in with a 12-ft tall giant skeleton for Halloween, we can help you store it when November rolls around.

 Fall and Winter Tools

 Depending on how much room you have in your garage at home, fall is a great time of year to swap the lawn mower and garden tools for the leaf blower and snow blower.
 The leaf blower is an obvious choice but getting the snow blower out early makes sense for a couple of reasons.
 First, your local hardware or small engine shop is probably running a tune-up special and can get it back to you much more quickly than after the season’s first snowstorm.
 And that’s the other reason.
 Unless you’re a meteorologist, who can say when that first surprise snowstorm is going to hit?

 And don’t forget to get your rakes and snow shovels out of your storage unit.
 They’re stored upright in that trash can, right?

 In many climates, it will soon be time to put away the motorcycle, roadster, RV, jet ski or boat you used every single weekend this summer.
 Many Store Space facilities offer drive-up units or outdoor secure vehicle parking spots.